 - We write a check directly to the founder, not to the business.

 - We are flexible with the structure.
 With everything from helping founders take chips off the table, to being funding partners to acquire an existing business, we can do it all.

 - We are not concerned with “growth at all costs”.
 We have a profit-first mindset, growth is secondary.
 Small little businesses suit us just fine.

 Q: Do I need to plan on “an exit”?

 Nope.
-If you want to hold the business forever, or plan for a full exit 6 months from now, we’ll support you either way (and advise you on what we think would be best).
+If you want to hold the business forever, or plan for a full exit a year from now, we’ll support you either way (and advise you on what we think would be best).

 Q: Will you invest if the business is not yet profitable?

 Most likely no, but it doesn’t hurt to reach out and say hi.
 There are exceptions to every rule.

 Q: How much time will you spend on my business if we partner?